 How to Use Instagram Stories for Business

-We've talked about Instagram Stories before, and it's a great way to promote your business.
+Naturally, it comes back to social media and the impact of Instagram stories.
+They're a great way to casually and quickly promote your business.
 Stories appear at the top of users' home screens in the Instagram app, and your story will play automatically after the preceding story.

 This means stories are more likely to be seen than a normal Instagram post, and Instagram Story videos can only be 15 seconds long at the most.
 That means you can be short, sweet and to the point.